Torreya californica: Distribution and habitat

+Ecology

-Species within the Torreya genus are all adapted to establish and grow slowly as subcanopy woody plants in forest habitats of moderate to dense shade.
+Torreya species are all adapted to establish and grow slowly as subcanopy woody plants in forest habitats of moderate to dense shade.
 In this way, their leaf structure and growth habit resemble species of yew, genus Taxus, which is a close relative.

 Torreya species are found in late seral and climax communities.
 Owing to their ability to resprout from the root crown after logging or mild fire, the species will experience growth opportunities in the early stages of regrowth forest habitats.

 When a tree-fall opens the forest canopy (or if nearby roadbuilding occurs), then upward growth will be stimulated.

 Stems will lean in very shady conditions, in quest of patches of sunlight.
 Extremely leaning stems within a shady subcanopy gather moss as they age.
 An old leaning stem that fails to access sunlight will perish, but not before the long-lived root crown has given rise to one or more younger stems searching for sunlight in different directions.

 Seed production occurs on female branches (and trees) only in the presence of direct sunlight.
 Because the Torreya genus has very long-lived roots, it can continue slow growth, while replenishing basal stems, for many decades without seed production becoming crucial for the persistence of a local population.